phpdaddy/paymenttracker/README.md

 * Type 'show' to show net amounts
 * If the input line has incorrect format the error message is displayed
 * If currency does not exist then there will be an error
+* Only integer values are applicable for payments
 ## Authors

 * **Maksym Prysiazhnyi** - *Initial work*